Genetic counseling is guidance given by a health professional

 Discussing the likelihood, based on test results, that the

-disease such as Huntington's disease.
+Helping a person accept his or her risk for a genetic condition such as Huntington's disease.
 Genetic counselors also can help a person

 individuals, couples, or families make decisions about genetic testing and any